Secbone/docker-ss-libev/README.md

 # Shadowsocks-libev for Docker

-A mini docker image for Shadowsocks-libev only 15M in size.
+A mini docker image of Shadowsocks-libev only 15M in size.

 ## Usage